punitkatiyar/node-master-guide/01.get-start/README.md

 Here’s a Node.js Roadmap with Explanation to guide you through learning Node.js and mastering backend development.

-2. Learn Node.js Core Concepts
-What is Node.js?
-Node.js is a JavaScript runtime built on Chrome’s V8 engine.
-It allows you to run JavaScript on the server side to build scalable and fast applications.

-Core Topics to Master:
-1. Node.js Basics
-Installing Node.js and Using Node REPL
-Running JavaScript Files with node
-The Node.js Event Loop
-Global Objects (__dirname, __filename, process)
-Understanding require() and ES Modules
-2. File System (fs) Module
-Reading and Writing Files (Sync vs. Async)
-Creating, Deleting, and Renaming Files
-Working with Directories
-3. Event-Driven Programming
-The events Module
-Creating and Listening to Events
-4. HTTP Module
-Creating a Simple HTTP Server
-Handling HTTP Requests and Responses
-Working with Query Parameters and POST Data
-5. Streams and Buffers
-What are Streams?
-(Readable, Writable, Duplex)
-Piping Streams (e.g., Reading a File and Sending It as a Response) Buffers and Binary Data
-6. Path and OS Modules
-Manipulating File Paths (path Module)
-Accessing System Information (os Module)
-7. Process Management
-Understanding process.argv for CLI Arguments
-Managing Environment Variables (process.env)
 3. Learn Package Management (npm and yarn) npm (Node Package Manager)
 Installing Global and Local Packages